bhoyee/GoFrieghts/README.md

-# Access to PostgreSQL Data Transfer
+# Microsoft Access to PostgreSQL Data Transfer

 This script allows you to extract data from an Access database (GoFrieghts Access Database) and load it into a PostgreSQL database.
 It utilizes the `pyodbc` and `psycopg2` libraries to establish connections to the databases.